Mohamed-Amine-Dogui/kafka-wikimedia-data-pipeline/README.md

 ### Troubleshooting

-### Issue: "The server is unreachable.
-Make sure the host is correct and retry."

 If you encounter an error when trying to access Kafka or its services, and you receive the following message: